bramses/bramses-highly-opinionated-vault-2023/README.md

 	- Quarterly
 - Databases (databases are a collection of files that have very similar attributes to each other like people recipe work out etc.)
 - Inbox
-	- Computer Capture
+	- Computer Capture (*notes captured from external apps from your computer*)
-	- Smartphone Capture
+	- Smartphone Capture (*notes captured from external apps from your phone*)
 - Private
-	- CRM
+	- CRM (*a database of people, including support for social media handles*)
 	- Attachments (*images will automatically be placed into this folder*)
+- Readwise-Example
-- Readwise
+	- Articles Test
+		- The Ancient Japanese Technique That Produces Lumber Without Cutting Trees (*an example of how a readwise article is lined to a project and put into To Process for summarization*)
-- Templates
+- Templates (*templater uses these to populate files*)
 	- Daily
 	- Weekly
 	- Quarterly
 	- People
-	- Zettelkasten Note
+	- Zettelkasten Note (*triggered every time a new file is made to help conform to [Zettelkasten](#zettelkasten) spec*)
 - Canvases (optional) (*a list of Obsidian Canvases*)
 - Excalidraw (optional) (*a list of Excalidraw items*)